kalanicabralomana/Fastpages/_posts/2022-10-9-final-overview.md

 - Users can view these quotes to find motivation and can like the quotes and share

 ## Data Abstraction
-- We will store users like patterns and users information in lists
+- We will store user data comments, like patterns and quotes.

 ## Managing Complexity
-- The program we will be creating will contain a list of specific users like and quotes that are essential to contain in out code segment
+- The program we will be creating lists to contain data to organize our data

 ## Procedural Abstraction
 - We will use different HTML templates for different views for the users